sap-tutorials/Tutorials/tutorials/hana-cloud-ecn/hana-cloud-ecn.md

     ![instance details](instance-details.png)

     Click on the memory, compute, network, or storage cards to open the Usage Monitor app.
-Below notice that the compute is spiking at a set frequency which is every morning at 7 am.
+Below, notice that the compute is spiking at a set frequency which is every morning at 7 am.

     ![Usage Monitor](usage_monitor.png)

 2. The following examples are used for simulation purposes and can create a memory and CPU spike that will be moved to an ECN node.
+They are intended to be run on a test or trial instance and not a production instance.
 The size of the spike can be adjusted by increasing or decreasing the number of rows in the table.

     ```SQL
     CREATE USER USER4 PASSWORD "Password4"  NO FORCE_FIRST_PASSWORD_CHANGE SET USERGROUP DEFAULT;